 She chuang zi/ Fructus cnidii: She chuang zi is known for its ability to relieve itching and pain.
 This is the main herb used for hemorrhoid sitz baths.

-Mayinglong Musk Ointment: This topical ointment is key for hemorrhoids that are painful, bleeding, or have fissures.
+Mayinglong Musk Ointment or Suppositories: This topical ointment is key for hemorrhoids that are painful, bleeding, or have fissures.
 The herbs used in this formula are known for their strong aromatic and healing properties.

 You don’t have to suffer the pain and discomfort of hemorrhoids or anal fissures.
 Chinese herbal supplements are a natural solution for troublesome hemorrhoids and the digestive problems that cause them.
 Shop our collection of herbal supplements to heal and prevent hemorrhoids.